joama/MyTryJsp/README.md

 # MyTryJsp
-Some Jsp or java exercise
+Some Jsp and java exercise